Mindfulness: much more than merely meditation

 Where science meets spirituality

-Meditation might be having a moment in the West—and given the rising rates of stress, that’s hardly a surprise—but it’s one of the more ancient practices, dating back millennia.
+Meditation might be having a moment in the West—and given the rising rates of tension, that’s hardly a surprise—but it’s one of the more ancient practices, dating back millennia.
 And like anything that’s been around that long, it’s garnered a few misconceptions along the way.

 Let’s start with the most important: you don’t need to be religious to meditate.
 While certain types of meditation (yes, there are many types) are connected to religious beliefs, the practice itself is not.
 In fact, a lot of the effects of meditation have been scientifically proven.